wayfair-archive/tungstenjs/readme.md

 Tungsten.js has no hard dependency on [jQuery](https://github.com/jquery/jquery), and uses the jQuery-less [backbone.native](https://github.com/inkling/backbone.native) in its Backbone adaptor.

-Tungsten.js is ~15kb packed and gzipped.
-Bundled with Backbone and the adaptor, it's ~25kb packed and gzipped.
+Tungsten.js with the Backbone adaptor is ~45kb packed and gzipped.

 ## Backbone.js Adaptor